awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-prerequisites.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## A Linux Client \(EC2 Instance\)<a name="w22aab9b9b9"></a>
+## A Linux Client \(EC2 Instance\)<a name="w24aab9b9b9"></a>

 You must have a Linux computer with access to resources in the VPC to serve as your Hyperledger Fabric client\.
+This computer must have version 1\.16\.149 or later of the AWS CLI installed\.
+Earlier versions of the AWS CLI do not have the `managedblockchain` command\.
+We recommend that you use the latest version of the AWS CLI available\.
+For information about updating the AWS CLI, see [Update the AWS CLI version 2 on Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-upgrade) in the *AWS Command Line Interface User Guide*\.

-This computer must have a version of the AWS CLI installed that includes the `managedblockchain` command\.
-We recommend creating an Amazon Elastic Compute Cloud \(Amazon EC2\) instance in the same VPC and AWS region as the VPC endpoint for the Managed Blockchain network\.
+We recommend creating an Amazon Elastic Compute Cloud \(Amazon EC2\) instance in the same VPC and AWS Region as the VPC endpoint for the Hyperledger Fabric network on Managed Blockchain\.
 This is the setup that the tutorial uses\.
 For instructions to set up a Hyperledger Fabric client using this configuration, see [Step 3: Create an Amazon EC2 Instance and Set Up the Hyperledger Fabric Client](get-started-create-client.md)\.

 An AWS CloudFormation template to create a Hyperledger Fabric client is available in [amazon\-managed\-blockchain\-client\-templates repository](https://github.com/awslabs/amazon-managed-blockchain-client-templates) on Github\.
 For more information, see the [readme\.md](https://github.com/awslabs/amazon-managed-blockchain-client-templates/blob/master/README.md) in that repository\.
 For more information about using AWS CloudFormation, see [Getting Started](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html) in the *AWS CloudFormation User Guide*\.

-## A VPC<a name="w22aab9b9c11"></a>
+## A VPC<a name="w24aab9b9c11"></a>

 You must have a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/) with an IPv4 CIDR block, and the `enableDnsHostnames` and `enableDnsSupport` options must be set to `true`\.
 If you will connect to the Hyperledger Fabric client using SSH, the VPC must have an internet gateway, and the security group configuration associated with the Hyperledger Framework client must allow inbound SSH access from your SSH client\.
 + For more information about creating a suitable network, see [Getting Started with IPv4 for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/getting-started-ipv4.html) tutorial in the *Amazon VPC User Guide*\.